Stability theory of game-theoretic group feature explanations for machine learning models: Preliminaries

-The marginal and conditional games in \eqref{shapgame} are typically studied in the ML literature in their deterministic form, which can be obtained by conditioning the formulas in \eqref{shapgame} on an individual sample, i.e. $X_S=x_S$.
-Computing a game value of the deterministic marginal or conditional game empirically is computationally intensive for large number of predictors.
-To address this, \cite{LundbergLee} introduced the Kernel SHAP method that approximates Shapley values for the marginal game (in light of the assumption on predictor independence) via a weighted least square problem.
-For approximation of conditional Shapley values, see \cite{aas2021} where the approximation is done via non-parametric vine copulas.
+For a proper estimation of conditional Shapley values see the notable work of \cite{aas2021}, where the approximation is done via non-parametric vine copulas.
 Furthermore, in \cite{olsen} the authors employ variational autoencoders with arbitrary conditioning for models with dependent features.
-Finally, \cite{LundbergTreeSHAP} introduces the TreeSHAP algorithm that replaces the conditional game with the one that mimics the conditioning by utilizing the tree-based model structure.
-To our knowledge, the rigorous error analysis has not been carried out for these methods, thus the error bounds remain unknown.
+To our knowledge, a rigorous error analysis has not been carried out for these methods, making the error bounds unknown.

+The work of \cite{Kotsiopoulos2023} follows the ideas of \cite{Strumbelj2014} and develops a collection of sampling methods for group and coalitional game values for the marginal game.
+Moreover, it addresses the statistical analysis of these estimations, providing rigorous error bounds for each method.

+The work of \cite{Filom2023} designs an algorithm that computes marginal explanations for the CatBoost ML algorithm.
+The explanations avoid the use of the background dataset and directly utilize the model's internal structure to compute marginal game values for a large class of linear game values and coalitional game values.
+This method is computationally fast and statistically very precise.
+More importantly, unlike path dependent TreeSHAP, it is implementation invariant \cite{Sundararajan2017, Filom2023}.

-Grouping predictors for construction of explainers have been discussed before in \cite{aas,aas2021}.
-In \cite{aas}, explanations of unions of predictors are constructed using the Kernel SHAP \cite{LundbergLee} method; there the unions are formed by dependencies (using correlation-based methods) and the Shapley value explainers via summation of single feature explanations across the groups.
+Grouping predictors to construct explainers has been discussed before in \cite{aas,MartingroupShapley}.
+In \cite{aas}, explanations of unions of predictors are constructed using the KernelSHAP \citep{LundbergLee} method; there, the unions are formed by dependencies (using correlation-based methods) and the Shapley value contributions are obtained via summation of single feature explanations across the groups.
 It has been observed by the authors of \cite{aas} that forming groups by dependencies alleviates the inconsistencies between the marginal explanations and the data.
-In \cite{MartingroupShapley} the authors focus on construction of conditional game explainers using grouping and provide a practical perspective.
-The groups there are treated as players, which leads to the computation of the Shapley value for the quotient conditional game, and the groups are formed by feature knowledge rather than dependencies; the conditional game here is approximated by the method outlined in \cite{aas2021}.